-You might need to have dietary supplements if you have low levels of particular nutrients.
-For example, hormone therapy (often used for breast and prostate cancer) can weaken your bones.
-So your doctor might give you calcium and vitamin D supplements.
+You might need to have dietary supplements if you have low levels of certain nutrients.
+Some hormone treatments for breast and prostate cancer can weaken your bones.
+So your doctor might prescribe calcium and Vitamin D to protect your bones.

 Or, your cancer might stop you from easily absorbing nutrients from your food.
 So your doctor might prescribe a daily multivitamin and mineral supplement.

-Many people with cancer use dietary supplements to help fight their cancer or make them feel better.
-Most people use supplements alongside their conventional cancer treatments, such as radiotherapy or chemotherapy.
+Most people use supplements alongside their cancer treatments, such as radiotherapy or chemotherapy.
 But others choose to use them instead of conventional treatments.

-Having dietary supplements instead of conventional cancer treatment could be harmful to your health.
-It might greatly reduce the chance of curing or controlling your cancer.
+Taking dietary supplements instead of conventional cancer treatment could harm your health.
+It might reduce the chance of curing or controlling your cancer.

 It is important to talk to a health professional if you're thinking of taking nutritional supplements.
-If you are having eating difficulties or trouble maintaining your weight your specialist might refer you to a dietitian.
+They can refer you to a dietitian.
 They can given advice on diet and supplements.

 How you have it

 Vitamins and dietary supplements come as pills, tablets or a liquid.
 Some complementary or alternative therapists also use injections of dietary supplements.